holoviz-topics/examples/doc/make_project.rst

 continuous-integration build, you should make a much smaller version of the data and put it in
 ``test_data/bears``.
-This step allows automated tests to be run in a practical way, exercising all of the example’s functionality but on a feasible subset of the data involved.
+This step allows automated tests to be run in a practical way, exercising all of the example's functionality but on a feasible subset of the data involved.

 6. If using intake (optional)